owulveryck/blog/content/post/journey-onnx-day2.md

 > variable length storage, and may lead to smaller binary footprint.
 > When this field is present, the data_type field MUST NOT be STRING or UNDEFINED

-So our function must handle this special case.
+So our function must handle this particular case.
 Let's focus on the Float32 type for now.
 Go has natively everything needed to read this famous `IEEE 754 format` (thanks to the binary and the math packages).

 Here is how to read the informations and to transcribe it into a `[]float32`: